gnosis/ido-contracts/security-considerations.md

                  = currentBidSum
 ```

-We assume that the function `settleAuction` is built so that `currentBidSum` is
+We assume that the `settleAuction` is built so that `currentBidSum` is
 the sum of the bids of all orders smaller (as defined in the library
 `IterableOrderedOrderSet`, meaning that the equality case is excluded) than
 `clearingOrder`.
 This means in particular that the sum of orders matched in the